rschoening/mvrs-dspa/README.md

       1. `docker-compose down`
       1. `docker-compose up -d`
       1. check again with `docker-compose ps`
+1. Import the dashboards in Kibana:
+   1. open Kibana in the browser, at http://localhost:5602/
+   2. go to `Management`-> `Saved Objects` *TODO SCREENSHOT*
+   3. import `export.json` from `mvrs-dspa/docker/kibana`
+   4. go to `Index patterns` and *star* one of the listed index patterns.
+Any will do (otherwise the imported dashboards are not listed) *TODO SCREENSHOT*

 ## Running the Flink jobs
 * TODO